eldoyle/PythonIntro/_episodes/05-ListsandIndexing.md

 teaching: 0
 exercises: 0
 questions:
-- "How can we group similar values into one variable?"
+- "How can we group similar values or data into one variable?"

 objectives:
-- "Learn to create lists to group similar values or items together"
+- "Create lists to group similar values or items together"
 - "Learn to modify lists by adding or deleting items"
-- "Be able to access a specific item or items in a list using list indexing"
+- "Be able to access a specific item or items in a list using list indexing and slicing"
 keypoints:
 - "Lists can be used to group numbers (ints or floats), strings, or other kinds of values together in one variable"
 - "Lists are ordered- objects stay in the order you add them"
 - "Lists are indexed using 0-based indexing"
 ---
+## Lists
-1. Numbers and strings let us store 1 piece of data in a single variable.
+The variable types we have seen so far, such as floats, ints, and strings let us store one piece of data in a single variable.
 However, it is often useful to store multiple pieces of data in a single variable.
-For example, image we have root areas for 4 different roots.
-Instead of making 4 different variables, we can use a list to keep them all together.
-This is also handy because we only have to keep track of one variable name!
+For example, image we have root areas for four different roots.
+Instead of making four different variables, we can use a list to keep them all together.
+This is handy because we only have to keep track of one variable name!
+In the [next lesson]({{ page.root }}\06-Loops) you'll learn how to perform the same operations on each item in a list.

+### Creating lists
-2. Lists are created using square brackets, with the items separated by commas
+Lists are denoted using square brackets, with the items separated by commas.
+The code below will create and print a populated list called `areas`.

-3. Creating a list (populated or empty)
 ~~~
 areas = [6929.6, 8536.47, 11359.3, 17743.4]
 print('Areas are:', areas)